Recovering Structured Data From Superimposed Non-Linear Measurements: Practical Applications and Numerics

-\emph{Coherent vs. non-coherent communication.} For testing coherent transmission, we assume that the phases of the individual channel coefficients $h_1, \dots, h_M$ have been already resolved, as discussed in the course of equation \eqref{eq:practice:channelmultiplication}.
+\emph{Coherent vs. non-coherent communication.} For testing coherent transmission, we assume that the phases of the individual channel coefficients $h_1, \dots, h_M$ have been already resolved, as discussed in the course of \eqref{eq:practice:channelmultiplication}.
 Hence, we consider $\fobs_j(v)=\abs{h_j} \cdot \fobs^{(A)}(v)$ as non-linearities with $A = 1$ here.
 The recovery is then performed by solving \eqref{eq:direct:lasso} with $R=\bar\scalfac \cdot \sqrt{s}$ and rescaling the minimizer by $1/\bar\scalfac$.
 In the non-coherent setting, we just use $\fobs_j(v)=h_j\cdot \fobs^{(A)}(v)$ and apply \eqref{eq:lifting:l1l2lasso} with $R= \sqrt{M} \cdot \sqrt{s}$ for retrieval.
 The numerical results are shown in Figure~\ref{fig:practice:directvslifting} for different values of $m$ and $M$.
-The MSE of the direct method (red) decreases as $m$ and $M$ grow.
-It becomes in fact almost constant for large $M$, which coincides with the observation that the model variance $\modeldev_\text{Dir}^2$ dominates the noise term $\nu^2 / M$ in the error bound of \eqref{eq:results:direct:bound} in Theorem~\ref{thm:results:direct}.
-In particular, we can conclude that enlarging a \emph{coherently communicating} sensor network can be very beneficial in order to improve the signal-to-noise ratio of the underlying measurement process.
+For the direct method (red), the MSE decreases as $M$ grows.
+It becomes in fact almost constant for large $M$, which is in line with the observation that at some point, the model variance $\modeldev_\text{Dir}^2$ dominates the noise term $\nu^2 / M$ in the error bound of \eqref{eq:results:direct:bound} in Theorem~\ref{thm:results:direct}.
+In other words, enlarging a \emph{coherently communicating} sensor network can improve the signal-to-noise ratio of the underlying measurement process, but as soon as $\nu^2 / M \approx \modeldev_\text{Dir}^2$ adding further sensor devices does not bring any more gain.
 On the contrary, there is obviously a ``turning point'' when using the lifting method (blue).
 For sufficiently small node counts, the recovery error indeed drops with $M$ up to a certain level.
 Above this threshold, more measurements are required to achieve the same accuracy.
 This behavior is precisely reflected by the statement of Theorem~\ref{thm:results:lifting}, which indicates that $M = \asympfaster{\log(2n/s)}$ is the ``ideal'' size of a network.

+Finally, it is worth pointing out that increasing $m$ improves the performance of both the direct and lifting method in Figure~\ref{fig:practice:directvslifting}, which is also consistent with the respective guarantees of Theorem~\ref{thm:results:direct} and Theorem~\ref{thm:results:lifting}; indeed, by adjusting the parameter $\delta$, the error bounds of \eqref{eq:results:direct:bound} and \eqref{eq:results:lifting:bound} certify a decay rate of $\asympfaster{m^{-1/2}}$.
+Thus, we can conclude that taking more measurements at each node decreases the variance of the estimators (regardless of non-linear distortions), while increasing the number of nodes is only beneficial up to a certain point (depending on the specific model configuration).
+In practice, this implies a trade-off between increasing $m$ and $M$ which is controlled by the additional costs of each increase.